Arthurus-Projet/ai-flappy-bird-from-scratch/README.md

 # ai-flappy-bird-from-scratch

-Do you know genetic algorithms

-These are algorithms that use the principle of natural selection.
+Genetic algorithms  algorithms that use the principle of natural selection.

 We select the best individuals for a given environment, then these individuals reproduce and some of their genes mutate, and we repeat the process.